The Benefits of Having Diverse Survey Respondents

 Representing Different Perspectives is a crucial factor to consider when conducting surveys.

-It is especially true for online surveys, which people from around the world can quickly fill out within a short time.
+This is especially true for online surveys, which people worldwide can quickly fill out within a short time.

 Having diverse survey respondents ensures an accurate representation of different points of view and opinions.